ennvina/SOFIA/README.md

 # SOFIA
-The Speedrun Observer Following Incredible Avatars (S.O.F.I.A.) tracks levels of speedrunners in your guild
+The Speedrun Observer Following Incredible Avatars (S.O.F.I.A.) tracks levels of speedrunners in your guild and your friend list